dcrossleyau/speculations/workflow/folio-workflow-engine.md

 * The examiners evaluate the revisions.
 Assuming they are acceptable, the status of the revised manuscript in the IR is updated to "accepted".

-* Once the dissertation is accepted (whether with or without revisionms), the cataloguing librarian writes an abstract and it is added to the library catalogue.
+* Once the dissertation is accepted (whether with or without revisions), the cataloguing librarian writes an abstract and it is added to the library catalogue.

 Note that this example extends FOLIO workflow's influence outside the library to the institutional repository and even potentially to the disseratation examination process.